raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - High availability across AZs
 - Enforce cookie stickiness
 - Separates public and private traffic
+- **Access logging** is an optional feature of Elastic Load Balancing that is disabled by default.** After you enable access logging for your load balancer, Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files**

 ## Elastic Load Balancer (ELB) Overview